 Identification and characterization of potential sources of contaminants – Existing and potential facility-related contaminant sources have been identified and characterized.
 The extensive site

 redevelopment and current use limit the potential source of contamination at this site.
-Potential identified sources to stormwater include a very limited potential impact from the adjacent railroad.
-BSS Albina characterized stormwater by sampling the new storm system at the site.
+Potential identified sources to stormwater include a very limited potential impact from the characterized stormwater by sampling the new storm system at the site.
 Stormwater was evaluated for contaminants reasonably expected to be found on the site due to past releases and on-going site operations.
-As discussed above, only one storm event was sampled and that arsenic and pentachlorophenol were detected at concentrations above the Portland Harbor surface water CUL, however given the low-level detections, lack of pentachlorophenol sediment CUL, site redevelopment, and relatively small stormwater volume associated with the site, DEQ considers the sampling sufficient.
+As discussed above, only one storm event was sampled and that arsenic and pentachlorophenol were detected at concentrations above the Portland Harbor surface water CUL, ???????????however given the low-level detections, lack of pentachlorophenol sediment CUL, site redevelopment, and relatively small stormwater volume associated with the site, DEQ considers the sampling sufficient.

 Magnitude of stormwater exceedances at each sampling point and proximity of sampling point to the river – Stormwater sampling results that exceeded the EPA surface water CULs or JSCS water screening level values were compared to DEQ charts from Appendix E: Tools for Evaluating Stormwater Data, which was updated in 2015.
 This tool was created by using contaminant concentration data from many of the stormwater and stormwater solids samples collected at Portland Harbor-area heavy industrial sites.
 These data were used to create a series of charts that plot rank-order samples against contaminant concentrations and are used to identify contaminant concentrations on samples that are atypically elevated.
 Concentrations falling within the upper/steeper portion of the curve are an indication that uncontrolled contaminant sources may be present at the site and that additional evaluation or source control measures may be needed.
 Concentrations that fall on the lower/flatter portion of the curve suggest that stormwater is not being unusually impacted by contaminants at the site, and while concentrations may exceed the risk-based CULs, they are within the range found in stormwater from active industrial sites in Portland Harbor.